JetBrains/teamcity-azure-agent/README.md

 You can download the last successful plugin build and install it as an [additional TeamCity plugin](https://confluence.jetbrains.com/display/TCDL/Installing+Additional+Plugins).

 ### [Resource Manager](#resource-manager-plugin)
-[Blog post](https://blog.jetbrains.com/teamcity/2016/04/teamcity-azure-resource-manager/) about resource manager plugin.
+[Blog post](https://blog.jetbrains.com/teamcity/2016/04/teamcity-azure-resource-manager/) about the resource manager plugin.

 | TeamCity | Status | Download |
 |----------|--------|----------|